 Your heart's day-to-day health may not be a frequent concern.
 Valentine's Day may be the ideal opportunity to stop and think about it.

-On Valentine’s Day, the heart is celebrated and we see its image everywhere around us.
-However, beyond the pleasure and joy that these heart-shaped candies, paper cut-outs, and chocolates give us, have you ever stopped to think about the flesh-and-blood heart that keeps you alive?
-The heart that beats to the rhythm of your emotions, feelings, and activities?
-Although its presence is rarely felt, your heart deserves all of your attention.
+On Valentine’s Day, the heart is in the spotlight and we see it everywhere around us.
+However, beyond the pleasure and joy you get from heart-shaped candies, paper cut-outs, and chocolates, do you sometimes stop to think about the health of the flesh-and-blood heart that keeps you alive?
+The one that beats to the rhythm of your emotions, feelings, and activities?
+Even if you don’t feel its presence much, your heart deserves your full attention.

-The heart, the vital organ that pumps blood, is characterized by an odd combination of strength and fragility.
-Unfortunately, it's often when the heart begins to fail that we become thoroughly awar of its importance.
-It is essential to take good care of it, and is equally important to preserve the health of the blood vessels that work with it to help blood flow throughout the body.
+The heart, the vital organ that pumps blood, is characterized by a curious combination of strength and fragility.
+Unfortunately, it's often when the heart begins to fail that we become fully aware of its importance.
+It is essential to take good care of it, and to think about preserving the blood vessels that work with it to help blood flow throughout the body.

-In terms of cardiovascular health, it is clearly worth thinking ahead.
-Adopting the appropriate preventive measures can prevent deep remorse and regrets.
+When it comes to cardiovascular health, it is clearly worth thinking ahead.
+Adopting the appropriate preventive measures can avoid a lot of remorse and regrets.

-Granted, a heart can suffer from love, but it can also be affected by a number of health problems.
+A heart can suffer from love, of course, but it can also be affected by a number of health issues.
 Blood vessels can also be damaged, jeopardizing their ability to function.

-Cardiovascular diseases include several various conditions, of which the following are undoubtedly the most well-known:
+Cardiovascular diseases include several different conditions, of which the most well-known are undoubtedly:

 In addition to their impact on well-being and quality of life, they can lead to serious consequences, including death.

-The principle of "an ounce of prevention is worth a pound of cure" is well-suited to cardiovascular health.
-Taking care of your heart is within everyone's reach.
+The principle "an ounce of prevention is worth a pound of cure" applies very well to cardiovascular health.
+Taking care of your heart on a daily basis is within everyone's reach.
 Here are a few valuable tips to do just that:

-Eat well.
-Find out about the various elements of nutrition that promote a healthy heart.
+- Eat well.
+Learn about the various components of a heart-healthy diet.

-If you are living with diabetes, monitor your blood glucose closely.
+- If you are living with diabetes, aim for excellent blood glucose control.

-Be sure to take all of your medications regularly, even the ones prescribed to you as a preventive measure, like low-dose aspirin.
+- Take all your medications regularly, even those prescribed as a preventive measure, such as low-dose aspirin.

-Talk to your doctor or pharmacist about the different options available to you for preventing cardiovascular disease.
-Never begin a preventive treatment without first having discussed the benefits and risks with a health professional.
+Speak to your doctor or pharmacist about the different options available to you for preventing cardiovascular disease.
+Never start preventive treatment without first discussing the benefits and risks with a healthcare professional.